package57/Clunker/Clunker.md

 	f++;
 }
 ```
-Could we make it better, better meaning, can I write code, so that when it’s read, it will not cause the reader to search the Intenet to de-sypher.
+Could we make it better, better meaning, can I write code, so that when it’s read, it will not cause the reader to search the Intenet to de-cypher.
 You bet we can.
 And We will.
 Bye the way, the reason that the code sample does not work is that the “res + 1” is executed first.
 If you start res at -1, it wont execute at all!
 Let’s fix this rude nonsense!
 First put what we want to have happen when we find the substring in a function.
 Next use separate int type for the result and search start position.

 Add to function.h
 ```
 	void CaptureFF();
 ```

 **void LookForFF();**  	// declared in functions.h

 ```
 void CLEditFrame::LookForFF()	 // implemented in main.cpp
 {